Alcohol Consumption on University Property

 NB: A copy should be kept by the relevant Head of Organisational unit.

-Consideration of applications will take into account compliance with University’s policy on the consumption of alcohol on University property, the University’s Discrimination and Harassment Policy and Code of Conduct for University staff and students.
+Consideration of applications will take into account compliance with University’s policy on the consumption of alcohol on University property, the University’s Bullying, Discrimination, Harassment and Sexual Misconduct Policy and Code of Conduct for University staff and students.

 A comprehensive event management plan is available from JCU Student Association, the Manager Security Townsville Campus and the Operations Manager, Cairns Campus and its completion will assist in expediting approval.